dhmcgrathnl/uahackathon/README.md

 ## The Challenge

 With the new parking changes, finding available parking will be a challenge at UAHS.
-Your challenge: *build a hardware or software model solution that can help drivers find available parking spots!*
+Your challenge: *build a model parking lot with available parking sensors to help drivers find open spots.*

 ## Table of Contents
 1. [Problem Statement](#UAHS-Learn-a-thon-Parking-Challenge)